Formstack makes it quick and painless to get your form onto the web.

 1. Embed Code

 The Embed Code tab provides you with a unique code that can be used to embed your form into your existing website.
-This option is useful if you already have a website that you'd like to have your form featured on, and you want your form to look and feel as much like your existing form as possible.
+This option is useful if you already have a website that you'd like to have your form featured on.

 To use this embed code, simply copy the code to the clipboard and paste it into any page on your website.